Error Handling Actors

 This article describes the ErrorHandler and ErrorFields Actors which are dedicated for error handling.

-For information about the basic Broadway Error Handling mechanism, refer to Error Handling article.
+For information about the error handling mechanism of Broadway, refer to the Error Handling article.

 How Do I Use the ErrorHandler Actor?